 Bastionsgarten, Botanical garden in Eichstätt, Germany.

-A prince-bishop founded this garden in the late 1500s, but it was destroyed during the Thirty Years War.
-The current layout was recreated in the late 1990s when the space was restored.
+A prince-bishop established the garden in the late 1500s, but it was destroyed during the Thirty Years War in the following century.
+It was recreated in the late 1990s using historical references to restore the original planting scheme.

 The community of curious travelers